Lavie Water Project – Togo

 “I feel so at home in my community, and just wake up feeling lucky to be in such a loving and beautiful place.
 When I wake up in the morning, I have the blessing of being able to see the green, misty mountains in the distance, and breathe in the clean, unpolluted, fresh air.
 The vegetables and fruits I buy at the local market are always fresh and natural, as my village is abundant in tropical and wild collections of fruits and vegetables.
 When I walk outside of my compound, I follow a beautiful red dirt road with the green lush surrounding me.
 Neighbors, friends, school children, always greet me and ask how I am doing when I walk down the street.
 My favorite time of the year is mango season (around March-April) during which my host brothers and sisters and I sit under the shade of the mango trees, to eat mangoes and talk.
 To put it simply, life in Lavie is happiness to me.”

 The majority of the community members speak French, but the predominant language is Ewe.
 There are also smaller groups of Kabiye, Moba, and Kotokoli throughout the village.
-We are a medium-sized community with roughly 12,000 inhabitants in total, and many schools, kindergarten to high school.
+We are a medium-sized community with roughly 12,000 inhabitants in total, and many schools, from kindergarten to high school.
 There are NGOs working nearby.
 The majority of individuals in the community rely on crop cultivation for food and income generation.
 The entire village of Lavie is equipped with electricity and running water, making living a bit more comfortable.
 Because the region receives heavy amounts of rainfall throughout the year, the fertile land is able to produce abundant amounts of cash crops such as coffee, yams, bananas, and pineapples.
 While this heavy rainfall is a blessing in this respect, it also poses problems for the water source, as will be explained further below.

 The heavy rainfall the community receives every year causes problems for the water source.
 Erosion leaves piping exposed, bruised and vulnerable to breakage.
 The main water source is a waterfall located up in the mountains.
-When rain falls, a collection of debris, dust, dirt, leaves, twigs, and feces fall into that open water source and channel out to community members.
+When rain falls, a collection of debris, dust, dirt, leaves, twigs, and feces fall into that open water source and channels out to community members.

 To put it simply, this community lacks clean, hygienic, potable water.
 The village currently relies on an old, broken-down system of water that was constructed over 60 years ago by USAID.
 The water filter that the entire community relies on consists of a simple plastic container with punctured holes, to keep out leaves and twigs, but does not actually purify water.